Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 59: 12/4/25: Doing BackTracking Today
 Today is nothing but backtracking.
 I already did two problems.
 The first is max subsets and the second was subsets II.
 The first problem I needed to do was a bit hard the second I got pretty easy.
 Did subsets 1 again after.
+Did combonation sum with healp from neetcode

 Total so far is 3